nawnoes/pytorch-gpt-x/README.md

 # GPT-X
-Implementation of autoregressive lanague model(like GPT-2,3) using improved Transformer and deepspeed pipeline parallelism.
+Implementation of autoregressive language model(like GPT) using improved Transformer and DeepSpeed pipeline parallelism.

 ## Improved Transformer
 Transformer used in this repository attempts to improve the transformer using the additional modules below.